 Their last names are practically identical.
 They are both fathers, and their oldest sons, now 6’3, were born on the same day – just two hours apart.
 “Blood brothers” Craig Johnson and Henrik Janssen had much to celebrate recently.

 When we are sick, the kindness of others carries us through.
-Visits from those we love provide comfort, a hand to hold.
+Visits from those we love provide comfort and a hand to hold.
 But for Cindy Hale, healing meant limiting contact with family and friends.
-Hale underwent an allogeneic stem cell transplant at Dana-Farber in 2002, leaving her immunocompromised – with […]
+Hale underwent an allogeneic stem cell transplant in 2002, leaving her immunocompromised – with a weakened […]

 One of the easiest and most effective ways to help cancer patients is to give blood.
 There is a constant need for donations, but especially so in the summer when people are on vacation and unable to donate.
 One pint of blood can save up to two lives, and one […]

 There’s no better time to barbecue with family and friends than the summer, but grilling meat creates chemicals that may be linked to cancer.
 Research has shown that high-heat grilling can convert proteins in red meat, pork, poultry, and fish into heterocyclic amines (HCAs), chemicals that have been connected to […]

 By Karen Lee Sobol I recently learned that the word “patient” shares a Latin root with the word “compassion.”
 Any one of us can become a patient, for a number of reasons.
 For me, hearing a diagnosis of Waldenström’s macroglobulinemia flipped a switch.
 I became a patient in a big way.